ICI3D/DAIDD/Materials/modelWorld.md

 -   Construct a diagram that represents all of the individual characteristics and processes of interest.
     -   For your own purposes, you can use whatever graphical conventions work best for how you think about the system.
--   Hand draw or print a clean, clearly labeled version of your model diagram and bring it with you to tomorrow afternoon's session.
+-   Hand draw or print a clean, clearly labeled version of your model diagram and bring it with you to tomorrow morning's session.
     -   The physical (paper) version of your diagram, which you should bring with you on Thursday morning, should use arrows to represent the *transitions* from one category or state to another, and these transition arrows should be labeled with descriptions of what variables or other factors will influence the rate at which the transition occurs.
     -   If you use any letters or symbols in your diagram (chances are you will!), include a key that clearly state what each symbol/letter/abbreviation means.